[Edited 11/29/2025]

 (AD 218-222) preferred to be called Elagabalus

-after the name of the sun-god he worshipped.
-He was hardly suitable for
+after the name of the sun-god he worshiped.
+He was hardly

 the